dmhitt/Glucose_Dashboard/README.md

 ```

 ### `food.json`
-Contains an array of food consuption events.
+Contains an array of food consumption events.

 ```json
 [